toolfun/_nets/OKP4/testnet_setup.md

-# TESTNET now for the 150 "druids".
+# 25 okt 2022.
+TESTNET now for the 150 "druids".
 Guide no more relevant
 ## 🚧🚧 guide is under construction
 ____